 For spring semester courses, if a school has already registered during the current academic year: Schools that have already registered for the current academic year will be redirected to step 2 (student nomination).

-3. Nominate the student taking IOAPA course(s)
+3. Enroll the student taking IOAPA course(s)

 Register Your School